Unravelling the Story Structure Of Tangled: The Series

 That “meticulous” craftsmanship?
 100% purposeful and deliberate from the very beginning.
 The narrative structure of the series accounts for part of the show’s success and helps to explain much of the positive feedback.

-The storyform for the first season—the special narrative code—can be found in the Narrative First Atomizer, a service built from the ground-up to support the development of amazing stories.
+The storyform for the first season—the special narrative code—can be found in the Subtxt, a service built from the ground-up to support the development of amazing stories.

 When Executive Producer Chris Sonnenburg first approached me with the idea of creating a deliberate and purposeful path for the series to follow, he stressed one phrase in particular: